oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/experimental.md

 # Implementing features from scratch

-For new features whose interface naturally will change a lot during the implementation phase, Oscar.jl has a staging area, the `experimental` folder.
+For new features whose interface is likely to change a lot during the implementation phase, Oscar.jl has a staging area, the `experimental` folder.
 This procedure is also implemented for migrating code from external sources to Oscar.